fbpx

 Take a day trip to Lago di Braies (Pragser Wildsee)

 Probably the most photographed place in the Dolomites, Lago di Braies is an easy day trip.
-Head there early to beat the crowds to enjoy the turquoise waters of the lake set in front of the mountains.
-You can also rent wooden rowboats here in the summer months to enjoy the views.
+Head there early to beat the crowds and enjoy the turquoise waters of the lake set in front of the mountains.
+In the summer months, you can also rent wooden rowboats to enjoy the views.
 In the peak of summer, arrive when it opens so you can snag a boat before they sell out.

 Take a day trip to Val Gardena